 The first appointment scheduled with an enrolled student and their parent(s)/guardian(s).

+Justice-Involved Student

+A child or adolescent who is, was, or will be incarcerated in a state-run correctional facility or in a pre- or post-adjudication facility.

+Juvenile Justice Alternative Education Program (JJAEP)

+A program where students are expelled to when their county has a JJAEP.
+JJAEPs are required in counties with a population of 125,00 or more.
+A JJAEP may not be in the same district as the district in which the student is enrolled.

 Memorandum of Understanding

 A formal agreement between an HRI and a school district to provide TCHATT services to the district’s students.